 The investments of the Master Trust are maintained under a trust agreement with the Trustee.
-The Plan, the Fortune Brands Innovations Retirement Savings Plan, and Larson Plan each have a divided interest in the Master Trust.
+The Plan, the Fortune Brands Innovations, Inc. Hourly Employee Retirement Savings Plan and the Larson Plan each have a divided interest in the Master Trust.
 The value of the Plan's interest is based on the beginning of the year value of the Plan's interest in the Master Trust, plus actual contributions and allocated investment income, less actual distributions and allocated administrative expenses.
 Investment income relating to the Master Trust is allocated to the individual plans on a prorated basis.